Clairehxd/learngit/readme.txt

 +               +         +   *           *           *             *   +
 +               +         +   -------------           ---------------   +
 -----------------         -----------------------------------------------
-show the content of index
+show the content of staging area
   $ git status

 diff the working directory and repository